nt-games-ytb/Discord-to-Minecraft-Wii-U/README.md

 # What is this ?
-This is the code of Discord to Minecraft Wii U.
+This is the code of Discord to Minecraft Wii U, a RTM tool for synchronise Discord chat to Minecraft Wii U chat.
 I made a video to illustrate this : https://youtube.com/shorts/MXy0h7w4_OI.

 # How do I compile ?